villagedefrance/OpenCart-Overclocked/CONTRIBUTING.md

 Please be very clear on your commit messages and pull request, empty pull request messages may be rejected without reason.

+## Code Standards

-Your code standards should match the [OpenCart Overclocked Edition coding standards](https://github.com/villagedefrance/OpenCart-Overclocked/wiki/Coding-standards).
+Your code should strictly follow the [OpenCart Overclocked Edition coding standards](https://github.com/villagedefrance/OpenCart-Overclocked/wiki/Coding-standards).

 We use an automated code scanner to check for most basic mistakes - if the test fails your pull request will be rejected.